albinr/albinr/README.md

 # About me

 - 👋 Hi, I’m @albinr / Albin R.
-- 👀 I’m interested in Webbdevelopment, Video Games, Skiing and the Gym.
+- 👀 I’m interested in Webbdevelopment, Video Games, Skiing, Running and the Gym.
-- 🌱 I’m currently learning Python and PHP.
+- 🌱 I’m currently learning Angular and Mongodb.